GoogleCloudPlatform/functions-framework-conformance/docs/mapping.md

 The `subject` attribute of the CloudEvent is of the form `users/{uid}` where the `uid` value is taken from the `uid` property within the original `data` property.
-(This value is still populated within the CloudEvent data as well.)
+This value is still retained within the CloudEvent data as well.

+Additionally, two properties within the CloudEvent have different names to those in the GCF HTTP event.
+Within the `metadata` top-level property, there are two timestamps.
+In GCF HTTP events these have names of `createdAt` and `lastSignedInAt`; in the CloudEvent representation the names are `createTime` and `lastSignInTime` respectively.

 ### Firestore document events (tentative)